farukara/shownote/README.md

 - adding new note when it does not exist annotates the main task with "notes:Notes", think about putting option for that into config
 - loggin should only log file name and immediate parent
 - tidy should list file names in blue and content below it
+- handle calls to tasks that don't have a due date.